drapergem/draper/README.md

 config.before(:each, type: :type) { Draper::ViewContext.clear! }
 ```

-Note: The `:type` above is just a placeholder.
+_Note_: The `:type` above is just a placeholder.
 Replace `:type` with the type of spec you are experiencing
 the leakage from.

 ## Advanced usage